-For single-family homes started in 2014, median prices, excluding improved lot values, range from $159 per square foot for contractor-built homes in the Pacific and New England divisions to $80 per square foot for speculatively-built homes in the East South Central division.
+Looking at single-family homes started in 2015, the median prices, excluding improved lot values, range from $168 per square foot for contractor-built homes in the Pacific division to $78 per square foot for speculatively built homes in the East South Central division.

-The most expensive new single-family homes in 2014 were contractor-built homes in the Pacific and New England divisions with the median contract price of $159 per square foot is second on the list of most expensive contract prices per square foot.
-In 2015, New England also became home to the most expensive spec houses with a median sale price of $149 per square foot, excluding improved lot values.
+New England with the median contract price of $149 per square foot is second on the list of most expensive contract prices per square foot.
+In 2015, New England also became home to the most expensive spec houses with the median sale price of $144 per square foot, excluding improved lot values.

 Typically, contractor-built custom homes are more expensive per square foot than spec homes after excluding improved lot values, suggesting that new custom home buyers are not only willing to wait longer to move into a new home but also pay extra for more expensive features and materials.

 The clear exception is the Middle Atlantic and Mountain divisions.
-In the Middle Atlantic, half of spec homes have costs per square foot in excess of $149 while the median for contractor-built homes is $120.
-In 2014, the East North Central and West North Central divisions also registered median sale prices per square foot exceeding median contract prices but the differences are not substantial.
+In the Middle Atlantic, half of spec homes have costs per square foot in excess of $132 while the median for contractor-built homes is $122.
+In the Mountain division, the median sale price also exceeds the median contract price, $109 versus $98 per square foot.

-Nationally, square footage prices (excluding improved lot values) for both custom and spec homes increased just slightly, 4 and 2 percent respectively, compared to 2013.
-However, some regions registered much bigger increases.
-In the Middle Atlantic division, the median contract price per square foot jumped 17 percent and the median sale price increased 14 percent.
-In the West North Central division, sale prices per square foot increased 18% and lost their status of the most economical in the nation.
+Nationally, square footage prices (excluding improved lot values) for both custom and spec homes increased, 8 and 4% respectively, compared to 2014.
+However, some regions registered much bigger fluctuations.
+In the West North Central division, the median contract price per square foot jumped 23% while the median sale price showed no significant change.
+In the East South Central division, contract prices per square foot increased 18% and lost their status of the most economical in the nation.
 Meanwhile, after registering a small decline since 2014, sale prices per square foot in the East South Central division became most affordable in the nation.

 Annual changes in median square footage prices may reflect changes in home building costs (including material, labor, regulatory costs, etc.) but may also signal a shift in a production mix.
 For example, a shift towards high-end homes will be reflected in rising median square footage prices, all other things being equal.
 And vice versa, a shift in a home building mix towards starter, first-time home buyer’s homes will manifest itself in lower median prices per square foot.